authlete/authlete-ruby-quick-start/README.md

 # Conclusion

 In a narrow sense, an OAuth server is a server for **authorization**.
-In a broad sense, people unconsciously expect the following three roles when they refer to an OAuth server.
+In a broad sense, people consciously or unconsciously expect the following four roles when they refer to an OAuth server.

 1. **Authentication**
 2. **Authorization**
 3. **Resource Management**
+4. **Client Management**

 **Authentication** deals with information about *"who one is"*.
 Solutions related to user management belong to this area.
 You have implemented the